OpenEvalProject/evals/manuscripts/elife-32965/v3/manuscript.md

 To generate ins:CFP-T2A-rapgef4;cryaa:RFP, a plasmid pUC consisting of rapgef4 flanked by SpeI/PacI sites was synthesized from GenScript. ins:CFP-T2A-socs2;cryaa:RFP and the plasmid pUC-rapgef4 were subsequently digested with SpeI/PacI to yield compatible fragments, which were ligated together to yield the final construct.

-## Analysis of proliferation using mosaic integration in the genome
+### Analysis of proliferation using mosaic integration in the genome

 For counting beta-cells in Tg(ins:FUCCI-G1);Tg(ins:FUCCI-S/G2/M) with mosaic expression of candidate genes, the ‘spots’ function of Imaris (Bitplane) was used after thresholding.
 The total number of CFP-positive red cells and CFP-negative red cells in the entire islet spanning all stacks were calculated.
-All the Tg(ins:FUCCI-S/G2/M)-positive cells were counted manually for CFP-positive and CFP-negative beta-cells.Percentage of CFP−positive proliferating cells =(CFP−positive) + (ins:Fucci−S/G2/M−positive and ins:FUCCI−G1−negative cells)(Total CFP−positive cells) ×100Percentage of CFP−negative proliferating cells =(CFP−negative) + (ins:Fucci−S/G2/M−positive and ins:FUCCI−G1−negative cells)(Total CFP−negative cells) ×100
+All the Tg(ins:FUCCI-S/G2/M)-positive cells were counted manually for CFP-positive and CFP-negative beta-cells.

+$$
+Percentage of CFP−positive proliferating cells =\frac{(CFP−positive) + (ins:Fucci−S/G2/M−positive and ins:FUCCI−G1−negative cells)}{(Total CFP−positive cells)} \times100
+$$

+$$
+Percentage of CFP−negative proliferating cells =\frac{(CFP−negative) + (ins:Fucci−S/G2/M−positive and ins:FUCCI−G1−negative cells)}{(Total CFP−negative cells)} \times100
+$$

-## Tissue collection and sectioning
+### Tissue collection and sectioning

 To facilitate confocal imaging of the islet, the pancreas was dissected from the gut (juvenile and adults) after fixation.
 Fish were killed in Tricaine prior to dissection of gut, and the samples immersed in 4% paraformaldehyde for 48 hr at 4°C. The pancreas was then manually dissected and washed multiple times in PBS.

 For cryo-sectioning, the tissue was then immersed in 20% sucrose solution overnight at 4°C. The tissue was then embedded in 20% sucrose +7.5% gelatin solution in cryo-molds on dry ice and sectioned at 14 μm in thickness with Leica cryostat.

-## Cell counting
+### Cell counting

 Total number of beta-cells in the islets were counted using Imaris (Bitplane).
 For counting beta-cells in Tg(ins:FUCCI-G1);Tg(ins:FUCCI-S/G2/M), the ‘spots’ function of Imaris, with appropriate thresholding, was used to count all the red cells in stacks spanning the entire islet.
 All the proliferating cells (green only) were counted manually.
-This approach enabled us to quantify the percentage of proliferating beta-cells in the whole islet.Percentage of proliferating cells =(ins:Fucci−S/G2/M−positive and ins:FUCCI−G1−negative cells)(Total beta−cells) ×100
+This approach enabled us to quantify the percentage of proliferating beta-cells in the whole islet.

+$$
+Percentage of proliferating cells =\frac{(ins:Fucci−S/G2/M−positive and ins:FUCCI−G1−negative cells)}{(Total beta−cells)} \times100
+$$

-## EdU labeling
+### EdU labeling

 To label proliferating cells, 3 mpf fish were placed in 2 mM EdU on 2 consecutive nights, and then placed back in system water with normal feeding during each day.
 The fish were then killed, the gut was fixed and the pancreas was sectioned as described above.
 The tissue sections were washed 3 × 10 min with PBS, and EdU detection was performed according to the kit protocol Click- iT EdU Alexa Fluor 647 Imaging Kit (C10340 Fisher Scientific).
 GFP and insulin staining was performed at the concentrations described below.

-## Immunofluorescence and image acquisition
+### Immunofluorescence and image acquisition

 Immunofluorescence was performed on pancreas sections prepared as described above.
 Antigen retrieval was carried out prior to anti-PCNA staining by treating the sections with 10 mM citrate buffer (pH = 6) for 10 mins at 90°C. The sections were permeabilized in 1% PBT (TritonX-100) and blocked in 4% PBTB (BSA).
 Primary and secondary antibody staining was performed overnight at 4°C. Primary antibodies used in this study were anti-insulin (guinea pig, Dako A0564) at 1:200, anti-EGFP (chicken, abcam ab13970) at 1:500, anti-PCNA (mouse, Dako, M0879) at 1:500, and anti-L-plastin (rabbit, Biozol LS-C210139-250) at 1:1000.
 Secondary antibodies used in this study were Alexa Fluor 568 and Alexa Fluor 488 anti-guinea pig (1:300), Alexa Fluor 647 anti-rabbit and anti-mouse (1:300) and Alexa Fluor 488 anti-chicken (1:300).
 Samples were mounted in Vectashield and imaged using a Zeiss LSM 780.

-## GCAMP6s image acquisition and analysis
+### GCAMP6s image acquisition and analysis

 To monitor the changes in glucose-stimulated calcium influx during development, GCAMP6s measurements were performed on isolated islets from Tg(ins:gCaMP6s; cryaa:mCherry);Tg(ins:Renilla-mKO2; cryaa:CFP) double-transgenic animals at 3 mpf.
 Freshly dissected islets were washed with HBSS containing Ca2+/Mg2+ (Life technologies, 14175095) twice and embedded in fibrin gels (3:1 ratio of 10 mg/ml Bovine fibrinogen, 50 U/ml Bovine thrombin; Sigma Aldrich, Germany).
 Upon polymerization, islets were immersed in HBSS containing 2.5 mM glucose and imaged using live confocal microscopy (LSM-780 FLIM inverse) to establish the baseline.

-## Fluorescent intensity analysis
+### Fluorescent intensity analysis

 Normalized GFP fluorescent intensity of insulin-positive cells on pancreatic islet sections was measured using Fiji (Schindelin et al., 2012).
 An insulin-positive cell was first located by going through individual sections in the confocal z-stack.
 The optical section containing the largest area of the nucleus was chosen as the center of the cell.
 A region-of-interest (ROI) was drawn around the nucleus and the fluorescence intensity of the GFP and DAPI channels were recorded.
 The normalized GFP intensity was calculated as a ratio of mean GFP intensity and mean DAPI intensity for each ROI.
 For EdU or PCNA intensity measurements, mean grey intensity value for the EdU or PCNA channel was calculated along with the GFP and DAPI channels in each ROI created at the center of a cell, as described above.
 To discriminate between GFPhigh and GFPlow cells, a threshold was set for each islet individually.
 The threshold (GFPtotal) was calculated as the average normalized GFP intensity of all the images belonging to one islet.
 Threshold for determining EdU or PCNA-positive cells was set by eye.

 The GFP fluorescence intensity of the secondary islets in Tg(NF-kB:GFP) animals was calculated with the Imaris software by using the surface function.
 Surfaces were rendered for each secondary islet using the same threshold.
 The mean GFP fluorescence intensity and volume within these surfaces was recorded.
 The GFP fluorescence was normalized to the volume of the secondary islets.

-## Cell culture of sorted beta-cells
+### Cell culture of sorted beta-cells

 Beta-cells were dissociated from 3 mpf Tg(NF-kB:GFP);Tg(ins:mCherry) islets and FAC-sorted.
 The single beta-cells were sorted into a 384-well plate, containing the final cell-culture media (50% L-15 (Gibco, 11415–049), 50% DMEM (Gibco, 31966–021), 10% FBS (Gibco, 10500–064) and 1x antibiotics (Sigma, A5955)).
 The plates were incubated in a cell-culture incubator at 27°C with 5% CO2.
 Individual beta-cells were imaged using Zeiss LSM-780 inverse confocal microscope.
 The GFP fluorescence intensity was measured using the ROI function of Fiji as described above. ​

-## FACS and gene profile analysis
+### FACS and gene profile analysis

 For RNA-Seq, RT-qPCR and NF-kB population analysis, beta-cell isolated from islets were sorted and analyzed using FACS-Aria II (BD Bioscience).
 For dissociation, islets were collected in PBS chilled on ice.
 After one washing with ice cold PBS, islets were dissociated into single cells by incubation in TrypLE (ThermoFisher, 12563029) with 0.1% Pluronic F-68 (ThermoFisher, 24040032) at 37°C in a benchtop shaker set at 350 rpm for 50 min.
 Following dissociation, TrypLE was inactivated with 10% FBS, and the cells pelleted by centrifugation at 500 g for 10 min at 4°C. The supernatant was carefully discarded and the pellet re-suspended in 500 µl of HBSS (without Ca2+, Mg2+)+0.1% Pluronic F-68.
 To remove debris, the solution was passed over a 30 µm cell filter (Miltenyi Biotec, 130-041-407).